NextronSystems/broker-network-manual/usage/setup.rst

 Installation of the Components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need a minimum of three additional servers in your environment to build a Broker Network.
-Please see <HERE LINK TO CHAPTER> for the required hardware.
+After the base installation of your servers is completed, we can install the specific software for the components.

-The installation can be done as usual (see <HERE LINK TO CHAPTER>) with the provided ISO file.
-After the installation is done, you can choose the role you want to install:
+You can now choose the role you want to install (Broker, Gatekeeper or Lobby):

 .. figure:: ../images/broker_nextronInstaller.png
    :target: ../_images/broker_nextronInstaller.png